axellaffite/github-portfolio/README.md

 # Portfolio
 This portfolio is an interactive terminal.
-You can type commands and it execute them.
+You can type commands and it will execute them.

 ## Available commands
 ### clear